cloudmesh-community/book/chapters/iaas/azure/azure.md

 deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports many different programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems.

 ## Products

-Just as  Microsoft offers a large number of services.
-We included the from Microsoft in Sep.
-2018 highlighted services in the appendix, with convenient links to them.
+Microsoft offers a large number of services.
+We included the from Microsoft a number of services in the appendix, with convenient links to them.

 The services are organized in the following categories: